 This blog gives a behind the scenes look at some of the activities that students on the BA Graphic Design course at Camberwell College of Arts get up to.
-For official course information please go to the university website.
+For more information please go to the official course website, or our Instagram.

 At Camberwell we specialise in the relationship between new digital technologies and traditional analogue technologies.
 We are not limited to one or the other.
 We are interested in the relationships between new and old, digital and analogue, concept and form, manufactured and handmade.